-To help prepare you for lab, you are required to hand in before each lab (except the experiment in week 1) a sheet stating (a) what quantities are to be measured and (b) what quantities are to be calculated from the measurements.
+To help prepare you for lab, you are required to hand in before each lab (except the experiment in week 2) a sheet stating (a) what quantities are to be measured and (b) what quantities are to be calculated from the measurements.
 For an experiment where there are no measurements, just state briefly what you are to do and what you are to observe.
+What you hand in must NOT include the detailed procedure of the experiment.
 If you do not hand this in, your instructor will deduct 5% from your grade for that lab report.